 Physical Therapist Assistant Program Mission Statement

-the supervision of the physical therapist in a variety of physical therapy settings
+who can be employable in a variety of physical therapy settings in all jurisdictions

 - Produce graduates who meet standards for licensure or registration as physical therapist